gompocp/ActionMenuApi/README.md

     <img src="Assets/preview.gif" alt="Preview" width="700" height="400">
 </a>

-Now supports the
+Supports the usage
 - Radial puppet
 - Four Axis puppet
 - Button
 - Toggle
 - SubMenu

-Currently you can't (yet) nest a submenu within a custom submenu

 Working on
-- Correct placement of the radial/four axis puppet
+- Correct placement of the radial/four axis puppet above the pedal that called it

 ## Getting Started